 Money Market Examples

-Because they are extremely liquid in nature, the money market recovery period is restricted to one year.
-Few examples of Money Market are:
+Since they are extremely liquid in nature, the money market recovery period is restricted to one year.
+A few examples of Money Market are:

 - Trade Credit

 - Certificate of Deposit

 The capital market circulates the capital in the economy among the user and the suppliers of money.